pyrus117/kiwibudgetai.github.io/index.md

 We rely on Google for the accuracy of authentication details.
 For bug reports, we rely on what you submit.
 We do not derive analytical conclusions about you.

 ### IPP 9 — Retention
 - **On-device data** persists until you uninstall the App or clear it via Settings.
+You can also disconnect Akahu at any time (Settings → Disconnect Akahu), which revokes the App's access to your bank accounts via the Akahu API and immediately removes all locally stored transaction and account data.
 - **Firebase authentication records** persist until you ask us to delete your account.
 - **Bug reports** are retained for up to 24 months from receipt to allow follow-up, then deleted.